mysmarthub/mysmarthub/README.md

 ---
 > If you like my projects, you can support me financially -
-> " for an apartment or a refrigerator box)"
+> " for an apartment in Moscow or a hut in the taiga) ..."

 [![Donate](https://img.shields.io/static/v1?label=donate&message=paypal&color=green)](https://paypal.me/myhackband)
 [![Donate](https://img.shields.io/static/v1?label=donate&message=yandex&color=yellow)](https://yoomoney.ru/to/4100115206129186)